onionshrek/turbo-octo-waffle/virtual library code project/README.md

      [3] - consult book.
      option:

-So the program is asking the user which option will be selected to operate in the computer, bassically this section will give an option in any of the cases where in the program will be designated as alibra (new library), abook (new book), cbook (consult book)
+So the program is asking the user which option will be selected to operate in the computer, bassically this section will give an option in any of the cases where in the program will be designated as: alibra (new library), abook (new book), cbook (consult book).

     do {
          p("select an option:\n\n");